 In his Notes on the State of Virginia, Thomas Jefferson described Virginia's medicinal springsin Query VI, "Productions Mineral, Vegetable and Animal."1 Of the several springs in Virginia, he notes primarily two in Augusta County, the "Warm Spring"and the "Hot Spring."

 Jefferson cites the temperature of the warm spring as 96 degrees and that of the hot spring as 112 degrees and comments that "They relieve rheumatisms" and that "Other complaints also of very different natures have been removed or lessened by them."2 He notes that the smell would indicate the water to be "sulphureous, as also does the circumstance of its turning silver black."3

 Primary Source References

 1819 July 5.
 (Jefferson to Henry Dearborn).
-"I received yesterday your favor of June 24, and am very sensible of the interest you so kindly take in my health.
-The eruptive complaint which came upon me in Aug. last was unquestionably produced by the bath of the warm springs, which I tried on account of rheumatism.
-The cause of the eruption was mistaken, and it was treated with severe unctions of mercury & sulphur.
-These reduced me to death's door, and on ceasing to use them I recovered immediately, and consider my health as more perfectly re-established except some small effect on the bowels produced by these remedies and nearly, altho' not entirely, worn off."
+"I recieved yesterday your favor of June 24. and am very sensible of the interest you so kindly take in my health. the eruptive complaint which came upon me in Aug. last was unquestionably produced by the bath of the warm springs, which I tried on account of rheumatism[.] the cause of the eruption was mistaken, and it was treated with severe unctions of mercury & sulphur. these reduced me to death's door; and on ceasing to use them I recovered immediately, and consider my health as now perfectly re-established, except some small effect on the bowels produced by these remedies and nearly, altho' not entirely, worn off."9

-- The springs Jefferson used at Hot Springs are still active.
-The Homestead Resort is located near those springs.
+The springs that Thomas Jefferson used at Hot Springs remain active today.
+The Homestead Resort is located near those springs in Bath County, Virginia.